YisongMiao/text-dna/primo-similarity-search/README.md

 ## Reflection

 Nov 23: Perhaps we should train the encoder model on a larger dataset (e.g. SNLI), and evaluate it on SST?

+---

+Following are the original readme by UW.
+Yihao and Yisong thank their efforts!